 - If you need care, one of the first questions the local authority will ask is ‘do you own your own home?’: If you answer ‘no’ it will then want to know whether you ever owned your own home.

 - If you previously owned your own home but have since sold it: In this case, the local authority will ask a series of questions to try and establish if you gave away your house knowing you needed care. or if you sold or gave away your house when you had no idea you might need care.

 SAVVY TIP: If you gave away your house when you knew you’d need care or thought you were likely to need care, and did so in order to avoid paying care fees, this is called ‘deliberate deprivation of assets’.

-- If the house or proceeds of its sale were given away six months or less before you needed care, it is seen as a clear case of deliberate deprivation and the local authority would use the NHS and Community Care Act 1990 to reverse the transfer.
+- If the house or proceeds of its sale were given away six months or less before you needed care, it is usually seen as a clear case of deliberate deprivation.
+In that case, the local authority would use the NHS and Community Care Act 1990 to reverse the transfer.

-- If the house was sold or given away more than six months before you needed care, the local authority cannot use this act, but has to use insolvency laws to investigate what happened instead.
+- If the house was sold or given away more than six months before you needed care, the local authority cannot use this act.
+Instead, it has to use insolvency laws to investigate what happened instead.

 If the local authority suspects that there has been deliberate deprivation of assets, an important part of its investigation is to establish why someone gave away their home.
-The motivation for giving away your home is as important as when it happened.
+The motivation for giving away your home can be as important as when it happened.

 It’s worth bearing in mind:

 - Local authorities are becoming increasingly vigilant in following up cases where houses have been sold or transferred.

 SAVVY TIP: The onus is in the local authority to do the investigating, but if you previously owned your own property, they will almost certainly ask follow-up questions and investigate further if necessary.